my-language-skills/open-badges-framework/doc/documentation-technical.md

 The OpenBadgesFramework Settings page allow in **Links** to select the page where the [Register Form](http://docs.restrictcontentpro.com/article/1597-registerform) is created.

-With a plugin of roles and cappabilities (like members), the capabilities can be asign to another role and to use the functionalities.
+With a plugin of roles and cappabilities (like [Members](https://es.wordpress.org/plugins/members/ "Members plugin website")), the capabilities can be asign to another role and to use the functionalities.
 ![members-cappabilities](../readme-assets/members-cappabilities.png "Student Role Custom Cappabilities")